Louis Wright (American football): NFL career

-Wright was drafted by the Broncos with the 17th overall pick in the 1975 NFL draft.
-He broke into the lineup quickly, starting 11 games as a rookie and intercepting 2 passes while also recovering a fumble.
+Wright was drafted by the Broncos in the first round with the 17th overall pick in the 1975 NFL draft.
+He broke into the lineup quickly, starting 11 games as a rookie and intercepting two passes while also recovering a fumble.

 1977 would be his breakout season as he intercepted 3 passes for 128 yards and a touchdown and helped lead the Broncos to Super Bowl XII.
 He was named a First-team All-Pro by the Associated Press in both 1978 and 1979.
 During the '79 season, he returned a fumble 82 yards for a touchdown.
 In 1980 and 1981, he was named Second-team All-Conference by UPI.
 In addition to his cover skills, Wright was also one of the best run supporting cornerbacks of his era.
 His feats eventually earned him the nickname "Lou-dini."

 Arguably, Wright had the best season of his career in 1983, intercepting a career-high 6 passes and being named First-team All-Pro by Newspaper Enterprise Association.
 In 1984, he recorded the second fumble return for a touchdown of his career and was named First-Team All-Pro by Pro Football Weekly and The Sporting News.

 In 1985, he intercepted 5 passes and was named First-team All-Conference by UPI.
 In a week 11 game against the San Diego Chargers, Wright recorded the fourth and final touchdown of his career, returning a blocked field goal 60 yards for the winning score in overtime of the 30-24 Broncos victory.
 1986 would be Wright's final season in the NFL and he intercepted 3 passes in helping lead the Broncos to Super Bowl XXI.

 In his NFL career, he finished with 26 interceptions for 360 yards and 1 touchdown.
 He also recovered 11 fumbles and returned two for touchdowns.
 He was inducted to the Denver Broncos Ring of Fame in 1993.
 He was name to the National Football League 1970s All-Decade Team but he is one of only four defensive players on the list to not be inducted into the Pro Football Hall of Fame.

 The Professional Football Researchers Association named Wright to the PRFA Hall of Very Good Class of 2016.